lkwq007/rockstar-ml/readme.md

 My world is nothing
 Fire is ice
 Hate is water
-Until my world is Desire,
+Until my world is Desire
 Build my world up
-If Midnight taking my world, Fire is nothing and Midnight taking my world, Hate is nothing Shout "FizzBuzz!"
+If Midnight taking my world, Fire is nothing and Midnight taking my world, Hate is nothing Shout "FizzBuzz!" (output)
+Take it to the top (break)

+If Midnight taking my world, Fire is nothing (if, comparison, conditional, function) Shout "Fizz!"
 Take it to the top

-If Midnight taking my world, Fire is nothing
-Shout "Fizz!"
-Take it to the top

 If Midnight taking my world, Hate is nothing
-Say "Buzz!"
+Say "Buzz!" (test comment)
 Take it to the top

 Whisper my world

+Listen to my words (input)
+Put my words into your soul
+Say your soul

+Nothing is true
+Everything is premitted
+Octocat says nothing
+Say Octocat
+Octocat is nobody
+Say Octocat
+Octocat is true
+Say Octocat

+C is a
+If C is greater than 1
+Say C

+Else
+Build C up
+Say C

+While C is lower than 100
+Build C up
+Say C
+If C is greater than 5
+Break it down

+Else
+While C is lower than 5
+If Octocat is true and true ain't t'r'u'e''''''''''''''''' Say "Nyan"

+Build C up

+Say C

+D
+Say it
 ```

 Result is shown below.